manusa/mnmenu/README.md

 If your site is using this plugin you can contact me to include it in the list.

 - [marcnuri.com](http://www.marcnuri.com) Author's site, uses the menu in several parts of the site.
-- [Tradival](http://www.tradival.com) Spanish transportation agency in Spain.
+- [Tradival](http://www.tradival.com) Spanish transportation agency.
 Uses responsive menu with fontawesome.

 ##Features